smplusr/c-cpp-utilities/README.md

 --------------------------------------------------------------------------------------------------------------

-# raw-key-input [rki.h] && raw-mouse-input [rmi.h]
+# raw-system-input [rsi.h]

-These utilities are mouse and keyboard handler for linux.
+This input utility is a mouse and keyboard handler for linux.
-They are similar to glut (freeglut) or glfw input managing system, but only supports linux (as of current version).
+It is similar to glut (freeglut) or glfw input managing system, but only supports linux (as of current version).
 See the following example for more information about how to use the api.

 EXAMPLE: